 What Does Caffeine Do?

 Caffeine has this amazing capability to stimulate the central nervous system and make you feel more alert and awake than you actually are.
 This is a boon to our generation where people are constantly working and running the rat race of life.
 Without coffee, for some of us, life seems impossible.
+However, too much caffeine can make you feel anxious, hyper-alert, and jittery.
+Caffeine, if taken in large doses, can trigger the release of the adrenaline hormone greatly and make your heart rate increase greatly.

 How Much Caffeine Is Too Much Caffeine?